 Duty 3: Author Support

-Designated Editorial Board members provide necessary support to authors of articles both in the pre-publication phase and the post-publication phase.
+Designated Governing Board members provide necessary support to authors of articles both in the pre-publication phase and the post-publication phase.
 This may include technical support, stylistic guidance, data interpretation, and other forms of assistance.

 Duty 4: Peer Review Management